 Admission to the learning design and technology program is only for the fall semester.
-Applications may be filed with Graduate Education beginning October 1 until the deadline of February 1 for the following fall semester.
-Students must meet the requirements set by Graduate Education.
+Applications may be filed with Graduate Division beginning October 1 until the deadline of March 1 for the following fall semester.
+Students must meet the requirements set by Graduate Division.
 Because the number of students who can be admitted is limited, the admission process is highly competitive and meeting the minimum established criteria does not guarantee automatic admission.

-In addition to the application materials required by Graduate Education, prospective students must also submit the following directly to the LTEC Department (see LTEC web page for additional details):
+In addition to the application materials required by Graduate Division, prospective students must also submit the following directly to the LTEC Department (see LTEC web page for additional details):